What is this contest about?

 The Golden Cobra Challenge is a friendly contest open to anyone interested in writing and playing freeform larp.
 See our FAQ and read more about the challenge.

-Browse past Golden Cobra games at the new Interactive Archivebeta.
+Browse past Golden Cobra games at the Interactive Archivebeta at the standard Archives.

 Wishing the best to all who may take part.
 Welcome to the Golden Cobra Circle of power and good luck with your game!

 Only the baddest-ass snake in the jungle, which is something you should always aspire to be.
-Rules will be announced on Tuesday, 6 September 2022.
-All submissions are due by Monday, 3 October 2022 at 11:59PM EDT (Eastern Daylight Time).
-Winners and Honorable Mentions will be announced on 4 November, games will be run 3-4 December online at Playable Theatre Live Action Game Symposium 2022.
+Rules announced on Monday, 11 September 2023.
+All submissions are due by Friday, 13 October 2023 at 11:59PM EDT (Eastern Daylight Time).
+Winners and Honorable Mentions will be announced on Friday November 3 at Metatopia.

-Submissions this year can be in any language understood by this year’s Judges, which includes English, German, Italian, Korean and Polish.
+Submissions this year are accepted in any language understood by the Judges, which includes: English, German, Italian, Spanish and Portuguese.

 What are the Competition Constraints?